-My wife and I had a long conversation that night on what I should do to get better.
-I was more depressed than manic, so we both thought that’s nice – it meant that I would not have daredevil moments in the future.
-As for the depression, we chose counseling and therapy – and lots of exercises – over antidepressants.
+My wife and I had a long conversation that night about what I should do to get better.
+I was more depressed than manic, so we both thought that was nice – it meant that I would not have daredevil moments in the future.
+As for depression, we chose counselling and therapy – and lots of exercises – over antidepressants.

 A couple of months later, my chosen treatments seemed to be working as different ideas on avoiding significant losses in the stock market flooded my mind again.

 Depression-Busting Insights: Frequently Asked Questions for Bipolar Traders